BASS Audio Recognition Library

 - TARCreateObjectParameters must be exactly the same for creating the search-for and for the real-time scanner.
 You should just use the same object for both functions.

-- Important: Do not use a status callback when scanning, and the match callback is called from a thread so do not access UI stuff (but send a message insted for example) from it.
+- Important: Do not use a status callback when scanning, and the match callback is called from a thread so do not access UI stuff (but send a message instead for example) from the thread.

 - The matches returned doesn't really have a position value - as for example for a recording channel there is no stream length, so no real position.
 For real-time channels consider the match position as when you received the match (Delphi 'Now' function).